Coherence, superposition, and L\"{o}wdin symmetric orthogonalization: Main Result: Equivalence of Maximally Resourceful States

-Moreover, for a given superposition state \(\ket{\psi}=x(\eta\ket{c_0}+\ket{c_1})\) with \(\braket{c_1}{c_2}=-2\eta/(\eta^2+1) \in (-1, 1)\), we have \(M_{l_1}(\bar{\rho})=0\) while \(M_{l_1}(\rho)\neq 0\).
-In other words, for qubit systems, there are superposition states from which no coherent state can be obtained with the use of LSO.
-As an explicit example, one can consider the superposition state \(\ket{\psi}=\frac{\sqrt{10}}{8}(3\ket{c_0}+\ket{c_1})\), which is the state discussed in Fig.~\ref{Fig1:2D} with \(\braket{c_1}{c_2}=-0.6\).
-Therefore, the superposition states transformation constructed above cannot be applied for such kind of states.
-Although we here only consider qubit systems, same situation probably exists for some particular cases in dimension \(d\).
-Note that the above discussion has been done using \(l_1\) measure since it is easy to calculate --- other measures such as relative entropy of superposition requires optimization, which is particularly difficult to calculate in the nonorthogonal setting.
-We hope that the results related with LSO that connects the theory of coherence and superposition may be useful in investigating effective and practical superposition resource measures.
+Note that the above brief discussion has been done using \(l_1\) measure since it is easy to calculate --- other measures such as relative entropy of superposition requires optimization \cite{Plenio-RTofS}, which is particularly difficult to calculate in the nonorthogonal setting.
+We hope that results related with LSO that connects the theories of coherence and superposition may be useful in investigating effective and practical superposition resource measures.
+We leave open the capability of LSO for investigating superposition measures, which would be an important direction to consider in the future works on the theory of superposition.